An initializer function is where a contract initializes its state.

 can only be called once

-external non-initializer functions cannot be called until one of the initializers has ben called
+external non-initializer functions cannot be called until one of the initializers has been called

 The only exception are noinitcheck functions, which can be called even if none of the initializers has been